ianallannz/vote/blog/on-working-together-across-industries-and-the-problem-of-JVs.md

 **The reason I suggest the Council plays a role here is I've seen how Joint Ventures (JVs) more often than not wither on the vine.**

-There is early enthusiasm with parties coming together on a solution to a shared market opportunity.
+In JVs there is early enthusiasm with parties coming together on a solution to a shared market opportunity.
 An opportunity that they couldn't reasonably achieve on their own.
 It might begin as a simple partnership but the opportunity looks so big that they put skin in the game.
 It all makes sense.

 But after some time, often a year or three, the JV starts seeing funding squeezed and resources pulled back, until ultimately it's wound down citing a lack of strategic alignment or something.